-Wilson et al research study into Clive Wearing Types of forgetting: Decay Displacement Retrieval failure (lack of cues) including sensory store, short term memory, long term memory and the differences between the stores in terms of duration, capacity, encoding and rehearsal versus meaning.
+The multi store model of memory Wilson et al research study into Clive Wearing Types of forgetting: Decay Displacement Retrieval failure (lack of cues) Be able to explain and criticise the structure and process of the multi-store model of memory including sensory store, short term memory, long term memory and the differences between the stores in terms of duration, capacity, encoding and rehearsal versus meaning.
 Develop an understanding of different types of forgetting including decay, displacement and retrieval failure.
 Describe and criticise the Wilson et al, Clive Wearing study.
 Links to Careers: All careers (Psychologist, Research Scientist, Therapist, Counsellor, Neuroscientist, Psychotherapist, Market Researcher, Law Enforcement, Teaching, Academia) Link to PSHE: Physical and Mental Wellbeing (Mental Wellbeing, Internet Safety and Harms) Summer 2 Transition Alliance Challenge Memory Students learn how to socialise with their new school and classmates.
 Students will undertake Team Building activities and Sports Day.
-The structure and process of the theory of reconstructive memory: - The concept of schemas - The role of experience and expectation on memory - The process of confabulation - Distortion and the effect of leading questions - Braun et al research study into reconstructive memory Explain and citicise the structure and process of the theory of reconstructive memory with reference to schemas, the role of experience and expectation on memory, the effect of leading questions, confabulation, distortion and the reductionism/holism debate.
+The structure and process of the theory of reconstructive memory: - The concept of schemas - The role of experience and expectation on memory - The process of confabulation - Distortion and the effect of leading questions Explain and citicise the structure and process of the theory of reconstructive memory with reference to schemas, the role of experience and expectation on memory, the effect of leading questions, confabulation, distortion and the reductionism/holism debate.
 Describe and criticise the Braun et al study into how advertising can change our memories of the past.
-Demonstrate an understanding of memory research into techniques used for recall, including measuring different memory functions.
-Links to Careers: All careers (Psychologist, Research Scientist, Therapist, Counsellor, FORMATIVE: Discussions Pair/group assessments Worksheets Homework SUMMATIVE: End of term assessment on criminal psychology and memory.
+Discussions Pair/group assessments Worksheets Homework SUMMATIVE: End of term assessment on criminal psychology and memory.